ten2mushi/pga_inr/README.md

 Observer-independent implicit neural representations using projective geometric algebra -> coordinate free neural fields.

+The neural SDF is a continuous implicit function that represents the input shape.

 By embedding geometric priors directly into the network architecture, this library enables the learning of neural fields that are mathematically guaranteed to be invariant to rigid body transformations.
 Instead of learning a function of absolute coordinates $f(x,y,z)$, it learns a function of relative geometric configurations using PGA Motors.

 - Coordinate independence: Networks do not see "points" $(x,y,z)$; they see "relationships" transformed by the observer's frame.